keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 ### Manage projects

-See the documentation for [managing projects](https://keptn.sh/docs/0.16.x/reference/bridge/manage_projects) to see which features for creating and updating projects the Bridge provides.
+See the documentation for [managing projects](https://keptn.sh/docs/0.16.x/bridge/manage_projects) to see which features for creating and updating projects the Bridge provides.

 ## Early access version of Keptn Bridge

-Right now there is no early access version of Keptn Bridge available.
+No early access version of Keptn Bridge is currently available.

 If you have any questions or feedback regarding Keptn Bridge, please contact us through our [Keptn Community Channels](https://github.com/keptn/community).